 What do Christ's messages to the seven churches of Revelation 2 and 3 describe?
-Are these churches eras between the church's founding and Christ's return?
-Are they dominant attitudes within the church?
-Could they be both?
+Are they church eras, or dominant attitudes within the church?